Sectional Flight Auger (SFA) Piling

 • No need for casing, bentonite or polymers

-• Fast, quiet and virtually vibration free
+• Fast, quiet and low vibration technique

 • Cost-effective and versatile, used across most ground conditions